neildo/tjob/rfd/0001-prototype-job-service.md

  * help Teleport assess how candidates reason API design, write production code, and talk through problems before solving them.

- * help candidates simulate the typical work activities at Teleport.
+ * help candidates simulate typical work activities at Teleport.

 ## Details
 Prototype job service contains the following components
-- tjobs = gRPC service to manage and control arbitrary process execution as job
+- `tjobs` = gRPC service to manage and control arbitrary process
-- tjob = CLI to interact with tjobs service over gRPC using mTLS authentication and authorization
+- `tjob` = CLI to interact with `tjobs` over gRPC using mTLS authentication and authorization
-- tjob = Library to run arbitrary process with resource limits inside cgroups
+- `tjob` = Library to run arbitrary process with resource limits inside cgroups

 ### Assumptions
-- Support single instance of Linux 64-bit with cgroupv2 enabled
+- Single instance of Linux 64-bit with cgroupv2 enabled

 ### Out of Scope
 - High Availability
 - Observability
 - Recycling Jobs
+- Network Access Jobs

 ### Authentication & Authorization
 > Use mTLS authentication and verify client certificate.
 Set up strong set of cipher suites for TLS and good crypto setup for certificates.
 Do not use any other authentication protocols on top of mTLS.